 - project start date appears (project has been started)

-As soon as a project has been started, allocations start and end dates are never updated automatically any more.
+As soon as a project starts, allocations start and end dates are no longer automatically updated.

 Let's take a closer look at how allocations are updated in the cases described above: